This post may contain affiliate links. Please read my disclosure.

 Ingredients

 You’ll need 1 ½ - 3 pounds of beef back ribs for this recipe.
-While I love cooking with beef short ribs, you’re going to want to make sure you have beef back ribs for this recipe.
-They’re a little less meaty but oh so tender!
+While I love cooking sous vide beef short ribs, or boneless short ribs, you’re going to want to make sure you have beef back ribs for this recipe.
+They have a little less meat, but they give you the best results!

 Step by step instructions

-Cook for 24-36 hours (the longer you cook, the more tender they will be).
+Step 5: Cook for 24-36 hours (the longer you cook, the more tender they will be).
+Check the time and temp chart above if you choose to cook at a different temperature!

-Remove from the water bath and take the ribs out of the bag.
+Step 6: Remove from the water bath and take the ribs out of the bag.
+Pat the ribs very dry with paper towels.
+The drier they are, the easier they will caramelize on the grill.

 Slice between the bones and serve.